getsentry/sentry.engineering/data/blog/should-you-could-you-aot.md

 }
 ```

-This custom context ensures that when we compile the Sentry SDK to a Nuget package, the compiler knows not to trim the `GrowableArray<int>`, `Dictionary<string, bool>` or `Dictionary<string, object>` types that we know get serialized by the Sentry SDK.
+This custom context ensures that when we compile the Sentry SDK to a NuGet package, the compiler knows not to trim the `GrowableArray<int>`, `Dictionary<string, bool>` or `Dictionary<string, object>` types that we know get serialized by the Sentry SDK.

 Not everything that is possible with Newtonsoft.Json is possible with System.Text.Json however.